USCqserver/CAS/README.md

 Fork the repo for yourself, create a branch associated to your specific issue on your forked repo, push your changes to that branch, and then create a pull request to be merged onto the main repo.

 ## Citation
-If you use this code in your research, please cite its paper as _citation goes here_.
+If you use this code in your research, please cite its paper.